Riznxz/Business-Sales-Analysis/README.md

 Open SalesData.xlsx in Excel to review cleaned data and KPIs.

 Open PowerBI Dashboard.pbix in Power BI Desktop to explore the dashboard.
+---

 📬 Contact
 If you have any questions or suggestions, feel free to reach out:

-💼 GitHub: your-username
+💼 GitHub: Riznxz

-📧 Email: your.email@example.com
+📧 Email: riznxz@example.com

 ⭐️ Show Your Support
 If you like this project, please ⭐️ the repo to support the work!

-yaml
-Copy
-Edit

----

-Would you like me to help you create sample screenshots or add GitHub Pages to showcase a live view?